mbeatrice1/Pitch_App_Flask/README.md

 # PITCH APP

-This project help users to find blogs and can also comment, wednesday december, 9th, 2020
+This project help users to find blogs and can also comment, wednesday April, 8th, 2021

 ## By Beatrice Uwamahoro